Cadets and Midshipmen at Service Academies

 Chaplain?
 Father Mulcahy!
 For many, the only chaplain they’ve seen is Father Mulcahy on the TV show M.A.S.H.
 A kind-hearted, wise and faithful priest, he was a key supporting character.
 In watching all the episodes that feature the father, you begin to get a sense of the breadth of duties he was responsible for.
 But […]Read More

+The definition used by the military says that “spiritual fitness” is about core values, beliefs, and the source of one’s meaning in life.
 The U.S. Army’s Comprehensive Soldier Fitness Program lists five domains in which each soldier needs to be established: PHYSICAL – EMOTIONAL – SOCIAL – FAMILY – SPIRITUAL.
-It is particularly important to the Christian Soldier to strengthen his or her Spiritual Fitness and that of their family.
-Spiritual fitness helps ensure positive growth after exposure […]Read More
+It is particularly important to the Christian […]Read More

 The Scriptures often use the military as a metaphor for the Christian life.
 Therefore, if you understand the military, you will better understand the principle being taught about the Christian life.
 In 2 Timothy 2:3-4, Paul tells Timothy to behave just as a soldier, “as a good soldier of Christ Jesus.”
 Paul gives the command […]Read More